Senior Staff Accountant

 - Assist in GAAP to tax basis conversion.

-- Research and determine the appropriate capitalization and depreciation of fixed assets for U.S. entities.
+- Research and determine the appropriate capitalization and depreciation of fixed assets for both U.S. and international entities.

 - Prepare audit work papers and compile PBC lists provided by auditors